 Flexibility comes with complexity

-Replatforming is not easy
+Replatforming is not that easy

 Chargebee partners with all the leading headless commerce platforms, and you can leverage these partnerships to scale your ecommerce subscription offering.
-Thanks to the flexibility its offers and the ability to run multiple storefronts, headless commerce platforms will help businesses scale across channels.
-There is no doubt that headless commerce is the future of ecommerce.
-Are you ready to deliver a world-class customer experience with headless ecommerce?
+Thanks to the flexibility it offers and the ability to run multiple storefronts, headless commerce platforms will help businesses scale across channels.
+There is no doubt that headless commerce is the future of eCommerce.
+Are you ready to deliver a world-class customer experience with headless eCommerce?